-What should I avoid?Avoid exposing the Sancuso skin patch or your upper arm to sunlight, sunlamps, or tanning beds.
+While you are wearing the skin patch, avoid exposing it to sunlight or tanning beds.
 Natural or artificial sunlight can cause a skin reaction where the Sancuso skin patch is worn.
 This effect may last for up to 10 days after the patch is removed.
 Wear protective clothing over your arms while you are wearing the skin patch and for at least 10 days after you remove a patch.

-mild itching or skin irritation where the patch is worn;
+mild skin irritation where the patch was worn.

 See also: Side effects (in more detail)

 Other drugs may interact with granisetron transdermal, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 - Your pharmacist can provide more information about Sancuso.